Work from home has flipped your home design upside down...

 Designate A Place To Virtual Meetings

 From phone calls to video calls, you may hold a lot of virtual meetings in your home office.
 You're going to need a quiet, comfortable place to hold your virtual meeting, starting with a couch or chair on the other side of your home office.
 A place to set up your mobile device or laptop is also ideal, so you don't have to hold your electronics throughout the entire meeting.
 If your home office is located in the living room corner or kitchen nook, look for another location to hold your meeting, such as in the bedroom with a backdrop.
 Another option is to display your meeting hours to let your household members know they need to be quiet and out of sight when in the same area.
+You could even try a whiteboard calendar for your wall to keep on top of all your meetings.

 Invest In A Dry-Erase Board